Pharmaceutical

 A spray dryer works by atomizing a liquid feed into small droplets, which are then dried rapidly by hot air.
 The liquid droplets are introduced into a drying chamber where they come into contact with the hot air, causing the water or solvent to evaporate, leaving behind dry particles.

-Applications of Pharmaceutical Spray Drying
+Applications of Pharmaceutical Spray Drying.

 Pharmaceutical spray drying offers versatile applications in various drug delivery methods.